andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 JR: I replaced most "here" and "this" with either the article authors+date or a short description of the linked resource.

+I also removed most "the", "a", and other articles outside of the hyperlinks.

+For consistency sake, I tried to go through and italicize article and book names.

 Added alt-text to images except:
 - (../../media/islr-fig29.jpg) in Model_Evaluation_Overfitting
 - (../../media/cross_validation.jpg) in Model_Evaluation_Overfitting